leonardodiasb/JavaScript-Capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Reskitty
+# Shaquille O'Meal

-> A simple web app made with the javascript and webpacker for Microverse about kitties adoption.
+> A simple web app made with the javascript and webpacker for Microverse about meals recipes!

 <!-- ![screenshot](./app_screenshot.png) -->